ShivamMaheshwari7/Java-based-WebService-Framework/README.md

 Tutorials and reference documentation:-
 ===========================

 user can create Web service by using these annotations on class and Methods.
 User dont have to worry about how these webservices will run when request arrives.
-User can request Data, HttpServletRequest and httpServletResponse from framework.
+User can request Data, HttpServletRequest and HttpServletResponse from framework.

 Annotations User can use are:
 ---------------------